Mikalem/hello-world/README.md

 # hello-world

 Hello world!
 Human here.
-It seems the github tutorial wants me to write a bit about myself.
-I'm not very good at that, but I'll do my best.
+It seems the github tutorial wants me to write a bit about myself; I'll give it a go.

-I am a unvisersity student trying to learn my way to passing with a computer science degree.
-I'm hoping github will get me some "hands-on" experience with programming and help me integrate myself into it's community.
-It's only been a year since I've switched into the computer science department and finding jobs with co-op is hard when no one wants you.
-I might have had better luck if I had ignored my mother's pleas to come back home for the summer - providing me with many more opportunities to apply - but I'm not complaining.
+I am a unvisersity student learning my way through a computer science degree.
+While I don't have much github experience, I have been using git locally for a couple years now&mdash;both for personal projects and shared.
+Github may help me integrate myself into its community, it also may not if I don't put in any effort (doesn't hurt to have an account at the very least).
+It hasn't been very long since I've switched into the computer science way-of-life but I am so far fascinated by its resilience and enjoy the callenge of coming up with solutions for unique problems.

 Wonderful, wonderful world.
-I hope that's enough of a bio to satisfy my requirements.
-Heh
+I hope that's enough of a bio to satisfy the tutorial.